denniswon/super-audit/packages/plugin/src/playbooks/QUICKSTART.md

 ## Installation

-The registry is already included in the SuperAudit plugin.
+The registry is already included in the MrklTree plugin.
 No additional installation needed.

 ## Basic Usage (3 Steps)